Fazendaaa/FarmNotes/docs/index.md

 more about it [here](http://wiki.c2.com/?WeDontNeedItYet)

+## Orthogonality
+From Pragmatic Programer:

+_"When components are isolated from one another, you know that you can change one without having to worry about the rest.
+As long as you don't change the component's external interfaces, you can be comfortable that you won't cause problems that ripple through the entire system."_

+_"You get two major benefits if you write orthogonal systems: increased productivity and reduced risk."_

+_"Don't rely on the properties of things you can't control."_

 ## Comments
+> "Comments should explain the why, not the what" - Unknown

 Comments are last resource tools, if you need a comment, stop, rethink it and than try it to refactor the code, even then if you fail to do so, and only then, write a code to better explain yourself.

 TODO comments could be a nice reminder to pick up the things were we were left off.